 Elberta peaches are called America’s favorite peach trees and are among the most prolific around, a winning combination for those with home orchards.
 If you want to grow an Elberta peach tree in your backyard, you’ll want a little more information on these trees.
-Read on for tips on how to get started Elberta peach growing.
+Read on for tips on how to get started with Elberta peach growing.

 About Elberta Peach Trees

+Elberta peach trees have so much going for them that it’s hard to know where to start.
+This wildly popular peach variety was developed in Georgia in 1875 by Samuel H. Rumph, who named it after his wife, Clara Elberta Moore.
 Those engaged in Elberta peach growing consider the tree to be among the best fruit producers.
-With just one tree, you can get up to 150 pounds of peaches in a season.
-And Elberta peaches are also extremely ornamental in the garden.
+With just one tree, you can get up to 150 pounds (68 kg.) of peaches in a season.
+Elberta peaches are also extremely ornamental in the garden.
 When their spring blooms open, their branches are filled with gorgeous pink and purple flowers.
 The peach fruit soon follows and are ready to harvest in summer.

 Grow an Elberta Peach Tree